avirupmandal/avirupmandal.github.io/_pages/awards.md

 <p>
 <b>Naik and Rastogi Award for Excellence in Ph.D.
 Research</b>, 2025, IIT Bombay, Winner<br>
-<i>Four graduate students from the Department of Electrical Engineering, IIT Bombay, were selected for the award in 2025.</i>
+<med><i>Four graduate students from the Department of Electrical Engineering, IIT Bombay, were selected for the award in 2025.</i></med>
 </p>

 <p>